 /10

-We still believe in the accuracy of data -- especially from the census.
-So that's where we went to get the breakdown of race across Connecticut.
+We still believe in the accuracy of data — especially from the Census.
+So that’s where we went to get the race breakdown across Connecticut.

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: